diya-dhan/btp-developer-guide-cap/documentation/remote-service/mission-prerequisites/mock-kyma.md

 # Systems and Accounts

-* If you don't have an SAP S/4HANA Cloud system, you can complete [this](./../install-mock-server/README.md) tutorial by installing a mock server.
+* Complete [this](./../install-mock-server/README.md) tutorial by installing a mock server.
 For the mock server, you would need 256MB of Cloud Foundry runtime.